Supergold: History

 Supergold broadcast its experimental service successfully for approx 6 months signing up several European affiliates including stations in Spain, the Channel Islands (UK)/France Contact 94 - Gibraltar (GBC) and Vienna in Austria (Blue Danube Radio).
 However it became clear to Kentsley and to the TSMN management that they would not be able to reach the critical mass of radio affiliates required to make the station commercially viable after this initial trial period.
 Kentsley discussed the position with another St Albans UK resident Peter Burton then Chairman of the local radio group Chiltern Radio and the SuperGold format moved homes from the TSMN to the [Chiltern Radio group.
 Tony Gilliam went on to work for the Chiltern Radio Group and the New Supergold format.
 Kentsley later tendered without success for the St Albans Local radio franchise (StAR FM = St Albans Radio) along with Verulam radio and Chiltern Radio.Tony Gillham was again the proposed programme director for StAR FM.
-Tony Gillham is now with the community radio stations Black Cat Radio and BBC Radio Jersey.
+Tony Gillham is now with the radio stations Black Cat Radio and 45 Radio.
 The St Albans radio franchise was finally awarded by the Radio Authority to the largest commercial radio operator in the area Chiltern Radio.

 The Chiltern Radio Supergold service was launched at 10 am on Sunday 24 June 1990, following requests from the Radio Authority for radio stations to split frequencies into separate AM and FM services or lose them.
 The first presenters heard were Tony Lloyd and Colin Wilsher.

 It was broadcast from Studio 1 at the Studio HQ in Dunstable, Bedfordshire and was first heard on Chiltern Radio's 792 kHz AM, 828 kHz AM transmitters and Northants Radio's 1557 kHz AM transmitter.

 Later, Chiltern acquired Gloucestershire's Severn Sound in 1989 and this led to the rebranding of their 774 kHz AM service as Severn Sound Supergold in 1992.